Updated – 18/January/2020

 The Vodafone office is also in Worli, Mumbai and some of them may also be coming to the new office to work soon.

-The combined entity has more than 35% market share and is the largest telecom company in the country with other 435 million users.
+The combined entity has more than 35% market share and is the largest telecom company in the country with 435 million users.
 Both the companies have made a payment of Rs.7,268.78 crore to the government in the last week (under protest).

 Mr. Kumar Mangalam Birla will be the non-executive chairman of the joint entity and Mr. Balesh Sharma (Ex – Vodafone India Head) will be the CEO.